 The school also has a Multi Use Games Area which accommodates a variety of sporting activities.

 There are a number of clubs and activities that take place after school or during the lunch hour.
-These include football, netball, computer science, homework club, I-pad handwriting, reading, gardening, cookery, lego, circus skills, gymnastics and whizz kids.
+These include football, netball, computer science, coding, choir, art club, homework club, iPad coding, handwriting, reading, gardening, cookery, lego, circus skills, gymnastics and whizz kids.

 We think these activities are important and fun so please encourage your child to join in.
 New activities are starting all the time.